bebopjmm/starfinder-campaigns/deadSuns/Team/tamai.md

 	- **Supernova (2d6)**: When you’re fully photon-attuned, as a standard action, you can deal 1d6 fire damage plus 1d6 additional fire damage per solarian level to all creatures within 10 feet of you.
 A creature that succeeds at a **DC13 Reflex** save takes half damage.
 		- After you use this revelation, you immediately become unattuned.
 		- Supernova functions as a zenith revelation for the purposes of abilities that reference them.
+  - **Dark Matter (DR 1/-)**: As a move action, Tamai can draw on the properties of dark matter to increase your density, allowing you to resist physical damage.
+This benefit lasts for 1 round or until you leave graviton mode.
+    - You gain damage reduction 1/—.
+When you are attuned or fully attuned, your DR from dark matter is equal to half your solarian level.

 ### Feats